IanMadlenya/screener/README.md

 ## Installation

+### Install from Chrome Web Store

+Using a Google Chrome Web browser navigate to [probabilitytrading.net](http://probabilitytrading.net/) and follow the install instructions.

 ### Install from Binary

 > You will need to install and run the [Callimachus Web Server](http://callimachusproject.org/), version 1.4.